Dur-Dur Band: History

 Somalia is an oral society, and citizens often express their feelings and anxieties through poems, singing, dancing, music, and drama storytelling.
 Dur Dur also means 'spring' in Somali.

-Dur Dur Band International is a London-based revival band paying homage to the original, co-founded by Abdillahi Ujeeri and Liban Noah in September 2011 led Muhammed Karama, Qomal, Hassan Ujeery, Omar Teesiyow, Ali Atore and Said Hussein.
-Dur Dur Band International, led by Abdillahi Ujeery with lead singer Fadumina Hilowleh, and including Mustafe TT, Jama Yare, Akila, Said Hussein, Saleh Hariari, Amara, Ali Attore, Mohamed Karama, Omar Teesiyow, Yusuf Naji Mohamed Sheriff, and Mustaf Karama, are still performing around the world.
+Dur Dur Band International is a London-based revival band paying homage to the original, co-founded by Abdillahi Ujeeri and Liban Noah in September 2011.

 In March 2013, the record label Awesome Tapes From Africa re-released their 1987 cassette release Volume 5 on LP, CD, and cassette formats.
 The album received wide critical acclaim from music critics.

 In November 2014, Dur-Dur Band reunited for a single performance at the Cedar Cultural Center in Minneapolis, Minnesota, following a week-long artist residency as part of the "Midnimo" Somali cultural program.

+In September 2025, their song "Gorof (Elixir)" started to gain worldwide traction as a result of the TikTok "rare aesthetic" trend.
+This led to many videos with millions of likes using the song and sparked discussions on Reddit among users who were unfamiliar with the band until discovering them on TikTok.